 Save to My DOJO

-Microsoft Azure and other public clouds are changing the way which enterprises deploy and secure their distributed services.
-One of the main benefits of deploying in the public cloud is the ability to quickly allows users or applications to connect to your service from anywhere in the world, providing them with a scalable and highly-availability virtual networking infrastructure.
-Since these networks are the entry points to your application, they should be the first line of defense from threats, only accepting traffic from users, applications or protocols which have been explicitly approved.
+Microsoft Azure and other public clouds are changing the way which enterprises deploy and secure their distributed services, including network services with Azure Network Security Groups (NSGs).
+One of the main benefits of deploying in the public cloud is the ability to quickly allow users or applications to connect to your service from anywhere in the world, providing them with a scalable and high-availability virtual networking infrastructure.
+Since these networks are the entry points to your application, they should be the first line of defense from threats, only accepting traffic from users, applications, or protocols that have been explicitly approved.
 Securing these networks can be challenging because they may contain diverse virtual appliances and a dynamic network infrastructure while not giving admins access to any of the underlying physical networking infrastructure.

-Microsoft’s solution to simplify virtual network security is through a management layer known as a Network Security Group (NSG) which allows administrators to easily organize, filter and route different types of network traffic.
+Microsoft’s solution, the Network Security Group (NSG), simplifies virtual network security by allowing administrators to easily organize, filter, and route different types of network traffic.
 Any Azure virtual network can be placed into a security group where different inbound and outbound rules can be configured to allow or deny certain types of traffic.
 This blog will review some of the capabilities and best practices for Azure NSGs.

 Creating a Network Security Group (NSG)